KnowledgeRatio/nvd-mcp-local/README.md

 ### `get_cve`

-Get full details for a specific CVE including CVSS scores, affected product configurations, and references.
+Queries the NVD API for a single CVE and returns a structured markdown report.
+This is the most detailed output any tool produces: CVSS score and version, decoded vector components, exploitability and impact sub-scores, affected version ranges parsed from CPE configurations, CWE classifications, and up to 5 references with their tags.

 | Parameter | Type | Description |
 |-----------|------|-------------|